net7be/spring-boot-parcel-demo/README.md

 # TODO
 - [x] Check that the cache dir for Parcel is really in .gitignore
 - [x] Pretty sure we need the --public-url option because the assets are in "/assets" on the embedded Tomcat -> --public-url added to parcel calls in package.json
-- [ ] Test on Linux, calling mvnw instead of ./mvnw might not work there
 - [ ] Templates do not autoreload unless the Thymeleaf cache is disabled or the app is ran in debug mode
 - [x] Add an image